- check git version

-In this blog we are going to review some basic git commands, we are going to work through all essential git commands that you need to start working with git efficiently and productive
+In this blog, we are going to review some basic git commands.
+We are going to work through all essential git commands that you need to start working with git efficiently and productively.

 After downloading and installing

 git bash you will need to set up this information so that git can start working properly but this will only be set once unless you re-install new git.